 - 1. Either position the cursor where you want the bookmark or select the text you want to mark with the bookmark. - 2.
-From the Insert menu, choose Bookmark (ALT, I, M).

-- 3. Type the name you want to assign to the bookmark. - 4.
+From the Insert menu, choose Bookmark (ALT, I, M). - EXP will display the Insert Bookmark dialog box. - 3.
+Type the name you want to assign to the bookmark. - 4.
 Choose the OK button.